jesseeproductions/coupon-product-taskmaster/README.md

 # Product Taskmaster

-This is a collection of Modern Tribe product Gulp tasks
+This is a collection of Coupon Creator product Gulp tasks based off [Modern Tribe's Product Task Master](https://github.com/moderntribe/product-taskmaster)

 ## Installing in a plugin